Inverse problems with diffusion models: MAP estimation via mode-seeking loss: Appendix

 \subsection{Proofs}

-\begin{repeatthm}{prop:1} The variational mode-seeking-loss (VML) at diffusion time $t$, for a non-linear degradation operator $\mathcal{A}$, measurement $\rvy$, and measurement noise variance $\sigma^2_{\rvy}$ is given by { { }} where $\mathrm{C}$ is a constant, independent of $\rvx_t$. $\mathrm{Tr}$ denotes the matrix trace, $\Cov$ denotes the covariance matrix, and $\mathrm{D}(\cdot,\cdot)$ denotes the denoiser. \end{repeatthm} \begin{proof} { { }} \end{proof} \begin{repeatthm}{prop:2} The variational mode-seeking-loss (VML) at diffusion time $t$, for a linear degradation matrix $\mathrm{H}$, measurement $\rvy$, and measurement noise variance $\sigma^2_{\rvy}$ is given by { { }} where $\mathrm{C}$ is a constant, independent of $\rvx_t$. $\mathrm{Tr}$ denotes the matrix trace, $\Cov$ denotes the covariance matrix, and $\mathrm{D}(\cdot,\cdot)$ denotes the denoiser. \end{repeatthm} \begin{proof} { { }} \end{proof} \textbf{Simplified VML gradient.} The gradient of the simplified VML (i.e., $\mathrm{VML}_\mathrm{S}$) for a linear degradation matrix $\mathrm{H}$ is given by { { }} { { }} \begin{proof} { { }} \end{proof}
+\begin{repeatthm}{prop:1} The variational mode-seeking-loss (VML) at diffusion time $t$, for a non-linear degradation operator $\mathcal{A}$, measurement $\rvy$, and measurement noise variance $\sigma^2_{\rvy}$ is given by { { }} where $\mathrm{C}$ is a constant, independent of $\rvx_t$. $\mathrm{Tr}$ denotes the matrix trace, $\Cov$ denotes the covariance matrix, and $\mathrm{D}(\cdot,\cdot)$ denotes the denoiser. \end{repeatthm} \begin{proof} { { }} \end{proof} \begin{repeatthm}{prop:2} The variational mode-seeking-loss (VML) at diffusion time $t$, for a linear degradation matrix $\mathrm{H}$, measurement $\rvy$, and measurement noise variance $\sigma^2_{\rvy}$ is given by { { }} where $\mathrm{C}$ is a constant, independent of $\rvx_t$. $\mathrm{Tr}$ denotes the matrix trace, $\Cov$ denotes the covariance matrix, and $\mathrm{D}(\cdot,\cdot)$ denotes the denoiser. \end{repeatthm} \begin{proof} { { }} \end{proof} \textbf{Simplified-VML gradient.} The gradient of the simplified-VML, i.e., $\mathrm{VML}_\mathrm{S}(\cdot,\cdot)$ for a linear degradation matrix $\mathrm{H}$ is { { }} { { }} \begin{proof} { { }} \end{proof}